telerik/ajax-docs/controls/menu/mobile-support/render-modes.md

 * **Auto** - this mode makes each control choose the appropriate rendering mode according to the used browser - Classic or Lightweight.
 This functionality was added in Q3 2013.

-* Lightweight - with this render mode, the control yields completely different markup making maximum use of CSS 3 and semantic HTML.
+* **Lightweight** - with this render mode, the control yields completely different markup making maximum use of CSS 3 and semantic HTML.
 This means that we have dropped the image gradients in favor of CSS gradients.
 As for the skins, the main goal of using the Lightweight render mode is that image gradients could be easily replaced by CSS gradients.
 Thus, the amount of data that the client browser should request is sensibly decreased.

-* Mobile - this render mode is specially created to be used in mobile devices like smart phones and tablets.
+* **Mobile** - this render mode is specially created to be used in mobile devices like smart phones and tablets.

 >important RadMenu, as well as the other Telerik controls that utilize render modes, supports only one type of render mode per page.
 This includes mode being set for a standalone instance, and a programmatically created instance.
 All such controls must have the same RenderMode on a given page.
 This also includes instances from user controls and master pages.
+>

+>caution Telerik RadMenu does not support separators when control is in Lightweight RenderMode.
 >

 ## Setting the Render Modes